mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 Here are steps to create a successful `OOI Reactive Application`:

 1. derive from `DataManagementSetup` - it is place holder to gather all external injection points used to initialize the communication and bind to local resources
-1. implement 'IEncodingFactory' interface - to provide functionality to lookup a dictionary containing value converters
+1. implement `IEncodingFactory` interface - to provide functionality to lookup a dictionary containing value converters
 1. implement `IMessageHandlerFactory` interface - to create objects supporting messages handling over the wire
 1. implement `IBindingFactory` interface - to create objects implementing `IBinding` that can be used to synchronize the values of the local data repository properties and messages received/send over the wire
 1. implement `IConfigurationFactory` interface - to provide access to the selected role configuration